zsmithc2c/Christmas/digital_christmas_card_project/README.md

 ## Replace these files (keep the same filenames)
 Inside `assets/`:
 - `cover.jpg` — cover photo on the front of the card
-- `dwts-logo.png` — DWTS logo shown in the surprise
+- `dwts-logo.jpeg` — DWTS logo shown in the surprise
+- `dwts2.webp` — extra DWTS details image shown in the surprise
 - `dwts-theme.mp3` — music that plays in the surprise

 ## Run locally